aemooooon/Project-Portfolio/pages/about.md

 Welcome! 你好, I'm Aemooooon

 As a student, I am writing the blog here to record my learning experience.
-It's not only to the teacher's request, but also is possible to review again in case I forget it in the future.
+It's not only to the teacher's assesment, but also is possible to review again in case I forget it in the future.
 And also is a good way to practise my English writing skills.
-My name is Hua WANG and studying at Otago Polytech wiht Bachelor of Information Technology.
+My name is Hua WANG and studying Bachelor of Information Technology in Otago Polytech.

 ![alt text](https://github.com/aemooooon/app/blob/master/assets/img/p/WeChatQRcode.jpg?raw=true "Scan WeChat QRCode contact me")